A Quiet Vision Board for an Intentional Life

 What environments make me feel most like myself?

-In addition, creating a quiet vision board isn’t only about gathering, it’s about editing, too.
-So, let’s ask these questions as well:
+Keep in mind that creating a vision board isn’t just about gathering – it’s also about editing.
+So let’s ask these questions as well:

 What feels heavy in my life right now?